Skip to main content

 For Additional Information - No Link Provided

-4. Does your state charge interest on retroactive support?
-If yes, indicate the amount of interest charged and any related conditions.
+3. Does your state have any statute(s) addressing interest on arrears?
+If yes, indicate the amount of interest charged, any related conditions, and the statutory citation.

 For Additional Information - No Link Provided

-5. Will your state enforce a medical debt for any uninsured portion?
+6. Will your state enforce a medical debt for any uninsured portion?
 If yes, under what circumstances?

-6. If your state has issued an order, and another IV-D agency asserts that the person/entity entitled to receive child support payments has changed from the person/entity designated in your state's order (due to a change in placement or foster care status), what does your state require in order to change the person/entity entitled to receive payments?
+7. If your state has issued an order, and another IV-D agency asserts that the person/entity entitled to receive child support payments has changed from the person/entity designated in your state’s order (due to a change in placement or foster care status), what does your state require in order to change the person/entity entitled to receive payments?

 For Additional Information - No Link Provided